diegotty/obsidian_notes/year 3, semester 1/cybersecurity/10 - cryptography, symmetric encryption.md

 ![[Pasted image 20251208181557.png]]
 ###  poly-alphabetic ciphers
-single-alphabet  ciphers, even with random permutations of them, are relatively easy to break. to make a stronger substitution cipher, we need something like a *poly-alphabetic* substitution cipher
+single-alphabet  ciphers, even with random permutations of them, are relatively easy to break. to make a stronger substitution cipher, (to defeat frequency analysis) we need something like a *poly-alphabetic* (as in, multiple different alphabet shifts for a character) substitution cipher
 - we use a word as a key, and the characters in the key determine displacement:
 - this way, the same character in the plaintext *may be represented by a different designated character* ! fire
 >[!example] poly-alphabetic cipher example